Expedition dates – August 15 – September 03, 2023

-- Accommodation in hotels (3 *) according to the program (twin rooms)
+- Accommodation in hotels 3 * according to the program (double occupancy)

-- A large tent for the kitchen and dining room
+- Large tent for the kitchen and dining room

 - Cost of visa and consular services

-- Personal expenses in hotels: bar, international calls, etc.
+- Personal expenses in a hotel: bar, international calls, etc.

 - Any changes to the program